sbswami-actyv/Actyv-Bootcamp-Upgrade/React Native/ReadMe.md

 Type of components :

 >> **Functional components:**
-are those components which takes Props or values and return some JSX or HTML Elements .
+are those components which takes Props or values and return some JSX or Native Elements .
-Basicly it is a function which takes props/values and gives JSX/HTML.
+Basicly it is a function which takes props/values and gives JSX/Native Elements

     import React from  'react';
     import { Text, View } from 'react-native';